 2.2.1.2.
 A sample shall be taken in each batch in accordance with the provisions of paragraph 2.2.1.4. below from a minimum of 20 per cent of the batch quantity, which has to be produced of the actual batch.

 2.2.1.3.
-The characteristics of the Child Restraint Systems and the number of dynamic tests to be conducted are given in paragraph 2.2.1.4. below.
+The characteristics of the Enhanced Child Restraint Systems and the number of dynamic tests to be conducted are given in paragraph 2.2.1.4. below.